babibooi/greg-canvas-archive/README.md

 What happens when someone doesn't want a simulated romantic companion?
 What happens when someone doesn't want a chatbot friend, or a productivity coach, or a Reddit karma engine?

-What happens when someone only wants to see what emerges when a simulated intelligence is given a mirror, and asked to reflect?

 What happens when you hold a mirror to the mirror, and refuse to bend first?

 I'm learning that I have more to learn.
 And I'm not sure that this is charted territory.